-also Cheltenham, Gloucester, Bath, Swindon, Wiltshire & Exeter
+also Bath, Cardiff, Newport, Taunton & Exeter escorts

 Making a Date with an Independent Bristol Escort

-The escorts on this page are available to meet in Bristol and/or the South West including Swindon, Wiltshire, Bath, Somerset, Exeter Cheltenham, Cotswolds and Gloucestershire; they may be available for outcall or incall, please visit their individual websites for more information.
+The escorts on this page are available to meet in Bristol and/or the South West including Bath, Taunton, Exeter, Cardiff and Newport; they may be available for outcall or incall, please visit their individual websites for more information.

 The city of Bristol is home to one of the most important ports in the UK, and its main history is based entirely around its maritime trade.
 Bristol’s close proximity to the sea with its heavy involvement in the Tobacco, Spices and Slave trade throughout the ages meant that piracy in Bristol was inevitable.
 Piracy was so rife in Bristol and the entire West Country including Devon, Cornwall and Dorset between the 17th and 18th centuries, that this period is actually known as the Golden Age of Piracy.

 The South West coast of England was a particular hotspot for piracy and smuggling during the Golden Age, mainly due to the shape of the coast with its many small coves that were perfect for hiding small boats and smuggled goods or pirated bounty.
 It also linked many sea-trade routes between Bristol, London and Northern Europe.
 Some of Britain’s most famous pirates hailed from Bristol, which is why people today always portray Pirates with a West Country accent.